eclipse-langium/langium-website/content/docs/grammar-language.md

 Greeting:
     'Hello' person=[Person:ID] '!';
 ```
-The `Person` in square brackets does not refer to a parser rule `Person` but instead refers to an object of type `Person`.
+The `Person` in square brackets does not refer to the parser rule `Person` but instead refers to an object of type `Person`.
 It will successfully parse a document like:
 ```
 person Bob
 Hello Bob !